MicrosoftDocs/Advertising-docs/BingAds/bingads-12/bulk-service/expanded-text-ad.md

 dev_langs:
   - csharp
 ---
-> [!IMPORTANT]
-> This Bing Ads API Version 12 preview documentation is subject to change.
-To return to version 11 content, use the version selector near the table of contents at the top and left side of the page.

 # Expanded Text Ad Record - Bulk
 Defines an expanded text ad that can be downloaded and uploaded in a bulk file.